Washington, D.C. Birth Injury Attorneys

 At Paulson & Nace, PLLC, we offer you our assistance in getting what you need to help your child.
-We are a father-and-sons team of lawyers who advocate for birth injury victims throughout Washington, D.C. and the surrounding areas.
+We are an experienced team of lawyers who advocate for birth injury victims throughout Washington, D.C. and the surrounding areas.
 Over the last four decades, we have secured millions of dollars in compensation for parents and children whose injuries required constant medical attention, making day-to-day living a challenge.
 Some of our more notable awards include:

 - $37 million verdict for birth defects caused by a prescription drug: Havner v.
 Merrell Dow

 - $6 million verdict for an injury suffered during childbirth: Yates v.
 George Washington Hospital and Washington Hospital Center

 - $2.75 million verdict for a child with Cerebral Palsy: Beach v.
 Ross

 We know that your only goal is to protect your family: let our family help yours.